|Physiotherapy assessment & management of pregnancy-related lumbo-pelvic problems |

 |Fees / Funded Places|

-- Limited funded places maybe available for AHP's working for the NHS in The East
+- Funded places may be available for AHP's working for the NHS in the East Midlands

 |Click [here] for more information or to book this event.|